AndreLeBlanc/deaddrops/meta/dagbok/Ali.md

 ##### Fredag

-Continued with the Golnag tour.
+Continued with the Golang tour.
 Found and read a bunch of other sites as well.
 Also started reading up file handling in Go.
 (2 hours)

 ##### Söndag